-It has been well over 2 years now that I have worn any kind of lip stick and boy I cannot tell you how good that feels.
-To not have any caked on chemicals on my lips, feel free to lick them or eat food knowing I am not ingesting harmful chemicals is so freeing.
+It has been well over 2 years now that I have worn any kind of lipstick and boy I cannot tell you how good that feels.
+To not have any caked-on chemicals on my lips, feel free to lick them or eat food knowing I am not ingesting harmful chemicals is so freeing.

-What I do however use on my lips, when needed or wanted is some kind of natural lip balm or chap stick.
+What I do, however, use on my lips when needed or wanted is some kind of natural lip balm or chap stick.
 I have been thoroughly impressed and greatly enjoying Wedderspoon’s Manuka Kiss the most.
 Mountain Sky and Made from Earth were great second choices.
 However a few months ago, while on a trip, I had the need to purchase a new lip balm and decided to try a new one, this being the Desert Essence Lip Rescue with Tea Tree Oil.

-Desert Essence is a company which was founded in 1978 and who prides themselves on providing natural and organic personal care products.
+Desert Essence is a company that was founded in 1978 and prides itself on providing natural and organic personal care products.
 They state that their products are based on “nutrient-rich desert botanicals revered in native cultures for their healing properties” and that their “naturally effective products work in harmony with your body to soothe, nurture, and restore.”
 They also claim that they “use natural and organic ingredients from around the world” and that they do no animal testing on their raw ingredients or finished products.

 They provide a wide selection of personal care products from lotions, body washes, shampoos, sunscreens, lip and dental care.
 They have 3 varieties of lip the Lip Rescue lip balm/chap sticks: Moisturizing, Hydrating and Therapeutic.